davidkim0710/FinalDigitalCoach/ml-api/README.md

      TRANSCRIPT_ENDPOINT = 'https://api.assemblyai.com/v2/transcript'
 3. Create an empty folder in ml-api called `data` if it does not exist yet
 4. Install gunicorn by entering `python -m pip install gunicorn` into console
-5. Enter `pipenv install` into console to install dependencies
+5. Enter `poetry install` into console to install dependencies
-6. Enter `pipenv lock` into console to create Pipfile.lock file
+6. Enter `poetry lock` into console to create Pipfile.lock file
 7. For any missing packages, run `python -m pip install *packageName*`

 Note: If you run into errors with finding `MutableMapping` when downloading missing packages, this is because post-Python3.8, they